lab-v2/pyreason/docs/source/tutorials/counterfactual_tutorial.rst

 3             ``dev_server``              ``openssl_3_0_1``, ``cve_2022_26923``
 ============= =========================== ============================

 Each grounding is independent.
-Removing a graph edge or fact eliminates any grounding that depended on it; the others fire normally.
-This is why counterfactual perturbations have such localized effects -- they surgically delete specific groundings without touching the rest.
+A counterfactual perturbation can add, modify, or remove specific groundings -- adding an edge or fact can introduce new groundings, modifying a bound can change whether a grounding's threshold is met, and removing an edge or fact eliminates any grounding that depended on it.
+The others fire normally.
+This is why counterfactual perturbations have such localized effects -- they target specific groundings without touching the rest.

 The Three Demos
 ---------------